 2021 Dynasty QB Rankings | 6-10

-Both QBs have too many red flags concerning their situation either on the field or off of it.
-If he stays in Green Bay, Rodgers will not change much, possibly moving up to QB10 if anything.
+Both QBs have too many red flags concerning their situation, either on the field or off of it.
+If he stays in Green Bay, Rodgers will not change much, possibly moving up to QB10, if anything.
 Watson, on the other hand, would be QB3 or QB4.
-However, we have no idea what the outcome will be, and for now, I cannot rank him with any confidence for the 2021 season.
+However, we have no idea what the outcome will be, and for now, we cannot rank him with any confidence for the 2021 season.

-With this out of the way, let’s dive in and kick things off with the QB10 in my 2021 dynasty QB rankings.
+With this out of the way, let’s dive in and kick things off with the QB10 in our 2021 dynasty QB rankings.

 QB10) Justin Fields, Chicago Bears